ayush96688/ayush96688/README.md

 **🌱 Currently exploring:**

-Advanced features of the Modern Data Stack, including tools like dbt and Airbyte.
+Advanced features of the Modern Data Stack, including tools like dbt, Airbyte and MageAI.

 Enhancing my skills in Databricks for scalable data processing.

 Learning new strategies for better data architecture and system design.

 **📫 How to reach me:**